htrajan/ht-drawsteel/Bestiary/Tusker Demon.md

 **Trample**

 The tusker demon can move through enemies and objects at normal speed.
-When the tusker enters a creature’s space for the first time on their turn, the creature takes 2d6 damage.
-The tusker demon can end their turn in a [[Prone|prone]] size 1 creature’s space, preventing the creature from getting up.
+When the tusker enters a creature's space for the first time on their turn, the creature takes 2d6 damage.
+The tusker demon can end their turn in a [[Prone|prone]] size 1 creature's space, preventing the creature from getting up.

 **Lethe**